AProgrammablePhoenix/VirtualProcessingUnit/SVASM/README.md

 implementation status, note that the latter is subject to changes)

 ### Few recommandations you should follow
-+ First, you should avoid allocating memory on first 128 bytes of memory, because those 128 bytes might be used by compiler, and thus maybe overwritten at runtime, then it might cause damage to your program, you might allocate data on this area of memory if you only know what you are doing.
++ Firstly, you should avoid allocating memory on first 128 bytes of memory, because those 128 bytes might be used by compiler, and thus maybe overwritten at runtime, then it might cause damage to your program, you might allocate data on this area of memory if you only know what you are doing.
-+ Last `N * <stacksize>` bytes of memory are used by your program stack (if it runs as a kernel), where N is number of running thread
++ Last `N * <stacksize>` bytes of memory are used by your program stack (if it runs as a kernel), where N is number of running threads
 (including kernel thread) and stacksize is of 32 KB nowadays (and shouldn't change in the future). you may read/change those bytes values if you're using RBP or RSP as pointer when calling mload
++ First `<sdzsize>` byte are reserved for static data storage, you can use them to read/write data.
+To get the size of SDZ, you could the
+`sdzs` instruction or implement your own procedure to determine its size.
+Those bytes are from now on accessible through memory addressing instructions, no matter if you're using VASM or SVASM.

 ### SVASM Roadmap
 * [x] Implement mov instruction support